-The RainScapes for Schools program is a voluntary program where educational projects like rain gardens, conservations landscapes, and canopy trees can be implemented on Montgomery County Public School (MCPS) property with help from volunteers and support from the RainScapes for Schools program.
+RainScapes for Schools is a voluntary program where educational projects like rain gardens, conservations landscapes, and canopy trees can be implemented on Montgomery County Public School (MCPS) property with help from volunteers and support from the Department of Environmental Protection.
 These projects both reduce stormwater pollution and provide educational opportunities for students by strengthening their connection to nature during their school day.

 The RainScapes for Schools program provides consultation and materials for these curriculum based outdoor classroom projects.
 All MCPS schools are eligible to apply for the RainScapes for Schools program provided they agree to provide volunteer labor for the installation and maintenance of the projects.

-In addition to the RainScapes for Schools program MCPS high schools can apply for the RainScapes Growing Program.
+In addition to the RainScapes for Schools program, MCPS high schools can appfly for the RainScapes Growing Program.
 This program utilizes high school greenhouses for the production of plants to be used in the RainScapes for Schools projects.
 This program aligns with the emerging MCPS high school horticulture curriculum.
+For more information and resources on the RainScapes program please click here.

 Private schools in Montgomery County interested in installing RainScapes projects and receiving a rebate should apply through our RainScapes Rewards Rebate Program for commercial and institutional properties category.